oobecomau/desktop.gov.au/docs/blueprint/platform.md

 --- | --- | ---
 Restoration tools | Third party backup and restoration tools | Agencies should investigate third-party backup tools to backup and restore data on-premises and within the cloud.
 Items to Backup | Exchange Online<br>SharePoint Online<br>Microsoft Teams<br>OneDrive for Business<br>Microsoft 365 groups<br>On-premises Exchange<br>On-premises SharePoint | Backups must cover the Microsoft suite of tools at a minimum.
-Retention Policies | At discretion of Agency | Retention policies for the backups should be determined by the Agency and measured against the business, application, regulatory (including the Agency's records authority) and security requirements.
+Retention Policies | At discretion of organisation | Retention policies for the backups should be determined by the organisation and measured against the business, application, regulatory (including the organisation's records authority) and security requirements.

 ### Data availability

 Microsoft Azure services are available globally and provides geographical, regional, data centre, virtual infrastructure, and application resiliency.
 This allows the Microsoft Azure platform and Microsoft 365 to combat and minimise potential disasters such as customers loss of connectivity to data or loss of data.

 Data availability is an important part of making sure that end users have access to the data when they require it.
-The cloud-based service of Microsoft 365 will replicate and store Agency's data in multiple data centres which are geographically dispersed  (see [Exchange Online data resiliency in Microsoft 365](https://docs.microsoft.com/en-au/compliance/assurance/assurance-exchange-data-resiliency) and [Data resiliency in Microsoft 365](https://docs.microsoft.com/en-au/compliance/assurance/assurance-data-resiliency-overview)).
+The cloud-based service of Microsoft 365 will replicate and store organisation's data in multiple data centres which are geographically dispersed  (see [Exchange Online data resiliency in Microsoft 365](https://docs.microsoft.com/en-au/compliance/assurance/assurance-exchange-data-resiliency) and [Data resiliency in Microsoft 365](https://docs.microsoft.com/en-au/compliance/assurance/assurance-data-resiliency-overview)).

 The data availability and resiliency of Microsoft 365 cloud service is in-built and managed by Microsoft.